2.7 C

 9.

-It is possible that the rape of African women and girls occurred on just about every slave ship that crossed the Atlantic with African women.
-The comments of a French slaver anchored at Whydah in 1792 are telling.
-Fearing rebellion on board after witnessing revolt nearby, the slaver lamented: “To avoid a similar incident, we put the largest part of our [Africans] in irons, and even among the [women] those who appeared to us the most resolute and the most dangerous…although because of their beauty they were very dear to the chief [slavers] and [traffickers] who had each given their names to chosen ones, there was nothing left to do but put them in chains.”
+It is likely that the rape of AfriKan women and girls occurred on just about every ship that crossed the Atlantic.
+The comments of a French trafficker anchored at Whydah in 1792 are telling.
+Fearing an uprising on board after witnessing one nearby, the trafficker lamented: “To avoid a similar incident, we put the largest part of our [Afrikans] in irons, and even among the [women] those who appeared to us the most resolute and the most dangerous…although because of their beauty they were very dear to [us] who had each given their names to chosen ones, there was nothing left to do but put them in chains.”

-A certain Slaver Liot “mistreated a pretty [Black woman], broke two of her teeth and put her in such a state of languish that she could only be sold for a very low price at Saint Domigue where she died two weeks later.
-Not content the said Philippe Liot pushed his brutality to the point of violating a little girl of eight to ten years, whose mouth he closed to prevent her from screaming.
-This he did on three nights and put her in a deathly state.”
-On Dutch ship although sexual contact with African women was forbidden, the female quarters were often referred to as the hoeregat, or “whore hole,” clearly referring to the sexual exploitation that obviously occurred there.
+A certain trafficker Liot “mistreated a pretty [Afrikan woman], broke two of her teeth and put her in such a state of languish that she could only be sold for a very low price at Saint Domingue where she died two weeks later.
+Not content, Philippe Liot pushed his brutality to the point of violating an eight to ten-year-old girl, whose mouth he closed to prevent her from screaming.
+This he did on three nights and put her in a deathly state.
+On Dutch ships, although sexual contact with African women was officially forbidden, the female quarters were often referred to as the hoeregat, or “whore hole,” clearly referring to the sexual exploitation that obviously occurred there.

 10.

-Nb: In this article we use the word Slaver for Captain and Traffickers for sailors/crew.
+Nb: In this article, I use the word traffickers for sailors/crew.

-For more of the Lili Bernard’s artwork visit http://lilibernard.com/site/artwork/
+For more of the Lili Bernard’s artwork, visit lilibernard.com

 Source: